Last updated on .

 Ethnographic Collection at the Museum of Turkish and Islamic Arts

-The ethnographic collection focused on the cultural and social life in Istanbul (formerly Constantinople) in the 19th century.
-It’s located in the 17th gallery on the ground floor of the courtyard.
+The ethnographic collection explores 19th-century cultural and social life in Istanbul (formerly Constantinople) in the 19th century.
+It’s housed in the 17th gallery on the ground floor of the courtyard.

 Ethnographic collection at the Museum of Turkish and Islamic Arts in Istanbul, Turkey